 ADSelfService Plus allows enrolled users to perform multiple self-service functions without having to interact with administrators.
 This comprehensive set of audit reports allows administrators to track all self-service actions performed by users in a chosen time period.

-This report provides a list of users who have reset their login password using ADSelfService Plus.
+This report audits the Active Directory users and lists those who have reset their login password using ADSelfService Plus.
 You can view information such as the time of password reset and the machine and IP address from where the reset action was performed.
 It also displays the mode of password reset (via GINA, web portal, mobile application, or agent), which allows administrators to analyze the most sought after method to reset passwords.

 This report provides a list of users who have unlocked their domain account using ADSelfService Plus.
 You can also view information on the time of account unlock, the machine used to unlock the account, the IP address of the machine used, and more, allowing administrators to analyze your users' account unlock practices.

-This report provides a list of users who have used ADSelfService Plus to update their personal information in Active Directory during a specified time period.
+This report audits the users who employed ADSelfService Plus' self-update feature to update their attributes in Active Directory during a specified time period and lists them out.
 You can also view information on the time of self-update, IP address of the machine used, number of attempts made, and the status of the self-update operation.
 Additionally, a filter can be applied to view only the successful or failed operations.

-This report provides a list of users who have used ADSelfService Plus to change their login password.
-This report also shows how users changed their passwords (via GINA, web portal, mobile application, or agent), which allows administrators to analyze the most sought after method to change passwords.
+This report lists the Active Directory users who have used ADSelfService Plus to change their login password.
+This report also shows how users changed their passwords (via the login screens of Windows, macOS and Linux machines, web portals, or mobile applications), which allows administrators to analyze the most sought after method to change passwords.

 This report focuses on the delivery status of various ADSelfService Plus notifications.
 It provides information on the delivery status of enrollment notifications, account or password expiration notifications, password expired notifications, and notifications sent out on execution of self-service operations.